mahmoodlab/MI-Zero/README.md

 ![MI-Zero schematic](assets/images/wsi_zeroshot-lr.jpg)

-© <b>This code and corresponding models are made available for non-commercial academic purposes<\b> and is licenced under the [Creative Commons Attribution Non Commercial No Derivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
+© **This code and corresponding models are made available for non-commercial academic purposes** and is licenced under the [Creative Commons Attribution Non Commercial No Derivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 Commercial entities may contact us or the Mass General Brigham Innovations office.

 # Installation